akadouri/arielsartistry/source/_posts/greenlake.md

 {% box public_comments.png "Fig 14.
 Meeting Notes" %}

 419 71st NE became anchored by Bartell Drugs.
-The final community meeting, in April 2015, notes that the residents “felt the building will serve the needs of the community by providing a drug store and an enhanced look and feel of the neighborhood.”
+The final community meeting in April 2015 notes that the residents “felt the building will serve the needs of the community by providing a drug store and an enhanced look and feel of the neighborhood.”
 The neighborhood is expanding and, reflected by the unanimous vote from the Green Lake Chamber of Commerce, that is good for business.
 See Fig 14 for the curated public comments.
 After nearly 4 meetings in 8 months of design review, the building would pass another hurdle.
 12 months after the first design review meeting, the master permit was issued (Fig 15).
 419 71st Ave NE would become 130 residential units, 106 below ground parking spaces, and 14,609 square feet of retail space.

 {% box final_permit.png "Fig 15.
 Final Decision" %}